bfraser-commits/Temporal-genomics/README.md

 ~/Documents/FIBR_temporal/compare_window_outliers.R

-#Second set of slim analysis uses forward WF model with a vcf from GH of 1 chromosome, all other parameters are the same as above
+####Second set of slim analysis uses forward WF model with a vcf from GH of 1 chromosome, all other parameters are the same as above, this is likely what will be going in the paper in this directory: people/bonnie/FIBR_temporal/vcftools/slims/

 02_run_fibr_v5_vcf_min_outs.sh